Adrian Popa (footballer, born 1988)

-Adrian Popa (born 24 July 1988) is a Romanian professional footballer who plays as a winger for Liga II club CSA Steaua București.
+Adrian Popa (born 24 July 1988) is a former Romanian professional footballer who played as a winger.

 Club career

-Early years

-Popa was one of the most proficient players of the Politehnica Timișoara reserve team, and was loaned to CS Buftea and Gloria Buzău.

-Universitatea Cluj

-In July 2009, Popa signed a contract with Universitatea Cluj.
-Although he showed impressive skills and helped the team get promoted to the first division, he left the club after one year.

-Concordia Chiajna

-In 2010, Popa joined Concordia Chiajna.
-He contributed to the club's promotion to the first division and was kept for the following season.

-FCSB

 On 15 August 2012, Popa signed a five-year contract with FCSB for an undisclosed transfer fee.
-One week later, he scored his first goal for the club in a 2–0 away win over FK Ekranas in the Europa League play-off round's first leg.
+One week later, he scored his first goal for the club in a 2–0 away victory against FK Ekranas in the Europa League play-off round's first leg.

-He played over 200 games during his spell with the capital-based club.

-Reading

-On 27 January 2017, it was announced that Popa agreed to transfer to English team Reading after reaching the final six months of his contract with FCSB.
+On 27 January 2017, it was announced that Popa agreed to transfer to English club Reading after reaching the final six months of his contract with FCSB.
 The transfer was made official three days later, with Popa signing with Reading until the summer of 2020.

-His first goal came on 17 March 2017, scoring Reading's second in injury time in a 2–0 win over Sheffield Wednesday at the Hillsborough Stadium.
+On 17 March 2017, he scored Reading's second in injury time in a 2–0 victory against Sheffield Wednesday at the Hillsborough Stadium.

-Loan to Al-Taawon
+Loan moves

-On 29 January 2018, Reading confirmed that Popa had joined Saudi Arabian side Al-Taawon on loan until the end of the 2017–18 season.
+On 29 January 2018, Reading confirmed that Popa had joined Saudi Arabian club Al-Taawon on loan until the end of the 2017–18 season.

-Loan to Ludogorets Razgrad

-On 20 December 2018, Reading announced that Popa had moved to Ludogorets Razgrad on loan for the rest of the 2018–19 season.
+The same year on 20 December, Popa moved on another loan, this time to Ludogorets Razgrad, for the rest of the 2018–19 season.
+On 18 January 2019, he scored his first goal for the club in a 4–2 friendly victory against Hungarian club Kispest Honvéd FC.

-Voluntari
+Return to Romania

 On 16 October 2020, Popa signed a one-year contract with FC Voluntari.

-Steaua București

 On 22 September 2021, Popa signed a two-year contract with his childhood team, Steaua București.

 International career

-Popa made his debut for the Romania senior team in October 2012, in a 2014 FIFA World Cup qualification match against Netherlands.
+Popa made his debut for the Romania senior team during a 2014 FIFA World Cup qualification against Netherlands in October 2012.

+Personal life

+In April 2024, Popa and his wife welcomed their child.